 - To send us an email, please use our contact form.

 - If you would like to schedule a time to meet with us, please book an appointment.

 - We are currently processing documents that were recorded with the Jefferson County Clerk & Recorder in December 2020.
 Ownership changes that have occurred since then may not be reflected on Property Record Search results.
 Thank you for your understanding and patience.

 - The notice above will be updated to reflect our progress.

-- If you did not receive a tax notice for property you owned before 2019, you may find the tax notice using the Treasurer’s Property Records Search Application.
-Please search by address or PIN/Schedule#, if known.
+- If you did not receive a tax notice for property you own, you may find the tax notice using the Treasurer’s Property Records Search Application.
+Please search by address or PIN/Schedule #, if known.

 Click the button below to search Property Records.

 The Assessor is available anytime to present the Re-Appraisal Valuation and Assessment Process.
 Please contact the Assessor’s Office to schedule.

 If a property owner believes the assessor has incorrectly valued or classified their property or business personal property, an appeal may be filed.